How To Make An Ethernet Cross-Over Cable

 Untangle the wires (there should be 4 “twisted pairs”).
 Arrange them in the order shown on the sheet from top to bottom; one end should be in arrangement A, the other B.

 When you’ve got the order correct, bunch them together in a line.
-If you have some that stick up beyond the others, use the crimping tool to crop them back to a uniform level.
+If you have some that stick up beyond the others, snip them back to a uniform level.

 The hardest part is placing these into the RJ45 plug without messing up the order.
-Hold the plug with the clip side facing away from you; the gold pins should be facing towards you.
+Hold the plug with the clip side facing away from you; the gold pins should be facing towards you, as shown below.

-Push the cable right in – the notch at the end of the plug should just be over the cable shielding.
-If it isn’t, you stripped too much shielding off, so consider cropping the cables back a little more.
+Push the cable right in — the notch at the end of the plug should just be over the cable shielding.
+If it isn’t, you stripped too much shielding off.
+Snip the cables back a little more.

-When the wires are sitting tightly in the plug, insert in into the end of your crimping tool and push down – in theory the crimper is shaped to the exact right size, but in practice I find pushing too hard can crack the brittle plastic plug.
+When the wires are sitting tightly in the plug, insert it into the crimping tool and push down.
+In theory the crimper is shaped to the exact right size, but in practice I find pushing too hard can crack the brittle plastic plug.

 Repeat for the other end, using diagram B instead.

 If you don’t have a cable tester, the easiest way to test is just to plug it in.
-I’m assuming you actually have two devices if you got as far as making this cable, but an Apple computer will work just fine too and will detect that it’s a cross-over.
+Try connecting two computers directly together.
 The status LEDs vary by device, but typically one will show activity while the other indicates speed.